Safety Alert Rainbow Demonstration

 We – the American Chemical Society (ACS) Committee on Chemical Safety – need your help in getting a message out to high school science teachers and university teachers to prevent further injuries from this Rainbow Demonstration.
 The ACS alone simply cannot reach all of our nation’s science teachers without your help.
 We are asking you to pass on the following message to your local science-chemistry teachers in high schools or colleges – please do not assume that they have gotten this message:

-Safety Alert – Stop Using the Rainbow Demonstration
+Safety Alert – Stop Using Methanol in the Rainbow Flame Test Experiment

 The American Chemical Society Committee on Chemical Safety recommends that the “Rainbow” demonstration on open benches involving the use of flammable solvents such as methanol be discontinued immediately.
 When carried out on open benches (outside of a chemical hood) these demonstrations present an unacceptable risk of flash fires and deflagrations that can cause serious injuries to students and teachers.
 On an open bench, invisible flammable vapors can flow across and off of the bench to the floor where they can be ignited by a flame, a spark (even static electricity), or even a hot surface.
 Even carrying out this demonstration in a hood poses risks if solvents are not adequately controlled.
 If you are considering this “Rainbow” demonstration or have used it in the past, we urge you to stop using this demonstration.
 There are alternatives available that demonstrate the same rainbow colors but don’t use flammable solvents on an open bench.
 These alternate demonstrations involve soaking wooden splints in salt solutions and then placing the splints in a Bunsen burner to observe the salt’s characteristic color.